azrafe7/send2photopea/README.md

 ... and choose to open Photopea in incognito if it's not already open (tick "Use incognito..." from the extension button context menu).

+TIP: to take screenshots of YouTube videos right-click twice on the video to get past the custom context menu and to the native one that will show a "Send to Photopea" entry ;)

 Please file bugs/feature requests at https://github.com/azrafe7/send2photopea/issues